AshishKempwad/Competitive-Coding/README.md

 5)Unset ith bit - EASY - Coding Ninjas
   Problem : (You are given two integers N and i.
 You need to make ith bit of binary representation of N to 0 and return the updated N.)

+6)Flip the ith bit - EASY - Coding Ninjas - (Best use of Xor property)